bethgelab/openimages2coco/README.md

 # openimages2coco
-Convert Open Images annotations into MS Coco format
+Convert Open Images annotations into MS Coco format to make it a drop in replacement